IceEagle132/RedM-Bot/README.md

-# RedM Discord Bot
+# RedM Ranch Discord Bot

-This bot was made for a Syn County Ranch
+This bot was made for a Syn County Ranches

 **Supported Hosting Options**
 - **VPS (Virtual Private Server)** ✅